djrondon/ui-javascript/README.md

   - [22.6](#22.6) <a name='22.6'></a> If your file exports a single class, your filename should be exactly the name of the class.
     ```javascript
-    // file contents
+    // File contents.

     class CheckBox {

       // ...
     }

     export default CheckBox;

-    // in some other file
+    // In some other file.

-    // bad
+    // Bad.
     import CheckBox from './checkBox';

-    // bad
+    // Bad.
     import CheckBox from './check_box';

-    // good
+    // Good.
     import CheckBox from './CheckBox';
     ```